 As for the advertisers, a DMP allows them to:

-• Better target these audiences with more relevant ads;
+- Better target audiences with more relevant ads;

 A data management platform allows publishers to:

-• Build audience segments and reference them when ad request happens;
+- Build audience segments and reference them when the ad request happens;

 As you can see, the functionality of data management platforms reaches beyond just “store data.”
 DMPs have benefits for both core players of the ad game; now, let’s figure out how they work.